How to avoid contractual disputes with subcontractors

 Plus, you can use our software as a subcontractor management tool at no extra cost.
 Securely store digital copies of any documentation relating to your subbies, including training and insurance certificates, invoices, expense claims and payment details.

 And the best part?
-We don’t take over your payroll, meaning you keep control of your cashflow, and your subbies don’t have to pay a fee every time they want their wages.
+We don’t take over your payroll, meaning you keep control of your cash flow, and your subbies don’t have to pay a fee every time they want their wages.

 Find out more about how HardHats can protect you by contacting us to get started.